The Ideal Age to Begin Online Speech Therapy: Insights for Parents

 About the Author:

-Rajini is a dedicated Speech-Language Pathologist with a focus on developmental speech and language disorders in children and rehabilitation in adults.
-With a passion for helping each individual find their voice, Rajini brings a wealth of experience and a heartfelt approach to therapy.
-At Wellness Hub, she’s part of a team that values innovation, compassion, and results-driven practices.
+Rajini is a passionate and dedicated Speech-Language Pathologist with over 9+ years of experience, specializing in both developmental speech and language disorders in children and rehabilitation in adults.
+Driven by a desire to empower each individual to find their voice, Rajini brings a wealth of experience and a warm, genuine approach to therapy.
+Currently, at Wellness Hub, she thrives in a team environment that values innovation, compassion, and achieving results for their clients.

 Book your Free Consultation Today